 The Login Optin™ Strategy

-Free courses are hard to pass up, and the more generous you are with your knowledge, the easier it is to entice your website visitors into handing over their precious email address.
+Free courses are hard to pass up, and the more generous you are with your knowledge, the easier it is to entice your website visitors into handing over their precious email addresses.
 In this day in age, free downloads are a dime a dozen, but if you can create an experience that will keep your potential leads coming back for more, you’ll start to see your online course sales increasing day in and day out.

 You can use the Login Optin™ Strategy to create an engaging opt-in experience for a free course using a membership or LMS plugin like AccessAlly to protect your course content.
 Once your free course participants are logged into your membership or online course dashboard, they’ll be able to see everything you have to offer.
 Your free course participants will be eager to unlock the additional courses they see on their dashboard, but don’t yet have access to, naturally cross-selling your paid courses.
 (Get more cross-selling strategies and examples here.)

 Use the Power of Video to Promote Online Courses